coreos/docs/os/iscsi.md

 iSCSI handles taking requests from clients and carrying them out on the remote SCSI devices.

 CoreOS has integrated support for mounting devices.
-In order to configure it, do the following:
+This guide covers iSCSI configuration manually or automatically with either cloud-config or Ignition.

+## Manual iSCSI configuration

-## Configure the CoreOS iSCSI initiator name
+### Set the CoreOS iSCSI initiator name

 iSCSI clients each have a unique initiator name.
 CoreOS generates a unique initiator name on each install and stores it in `/etc/iscsi/initiatorname.iscsi`.
 This may be replaced if necessary.

-## Configure the global iSCSI credentials
+### Configure the global iSCSI credentials

 If all iSCSI mounts on a CoreOS system use the same credentials, these may be configured locally by editing `/etc/iscsi/iscsid.conf` and setting the `node.session.auth.username` and `node.session.auth.password` fields.
 If the iSCSI target is configured to support mutual authentication (allowing the initiator to verify that it is speaking to the correct client), these should be set in `node.session.auth.username_in` and `node.session.auth.password_in`.

-## Start the iSCSI daemon
+### Start the iSCSI daemon

 ```
 systemctl start iscsid
 ```

-## Discover available iSCSI targets
+### Discover available iSCSI targets

 To discover targets, run: